RobinEdens/MSUM-CSIS340-Group-Project/README.md

 User Story #3 (Andy, customer), written by Shukri Andy came to the store with a special request.
 She was planning a surprise birthday party for her friend and needed to purchase several items for the celebration.
 Andy was nervous about shopping online, but the store's friendly and knowledgeable employees put her at ease.
 They helped her find the perfect products, and even made suggestions for other items that would complement her selections.

-Use Case Diagrams
-image Created by Shukri
+Use Case Diagrams Created by Shukri

 Requirements
 Functional